-Even though our discussion is mainly about his latest project (‘Rock Paper Dead‘ ), I couldn’t pass up the opportunity to ask Victor about ‘Friday The 13th’, after all it was the first horror movie I ever watched and it started my life long love affair with horror.
-I’ll never forget it, I was eight and at a sleepover when we decided to watch the girl’s older brother’s half worn out VHS of ‘Friday The 13th’ (1980).
+Even though our discussion is mainly about his latest project (‘Rock Paper Dead‘ ), I couldn’t pass up the opportunity to ask Victor about ‘Friday The 13th’, after all, it was the first horror movie I ever watched and it started my life long love affair with genre.
+I’ll never forget it, I was eight and at a sleepover when we decided to watch the girl’s older brother’s half-worn-out VHS of ‘Friday The 13th’ (1980).
 I slept under my bed for a week after watching it, but from then on I was hooked on horror, so please forgive me if I have a “fangirl” moment or two.

 KM “Let’s start at the beginning.
 How did you get your start in writing?”

 VM “I did it a lot in grade school and high school.
 Most writers tend to be liars as children.
 Lying to my mother was my first memory.
 Fictions are lies that happen to be true.
 I was also terribly unsuited for anything else.”

 KM “And us horror fans are thankful for that.”